apache/lucene/lucene/MIGRATE.md

 Additionally, `OrdinalsReader` (and sub-classes) have been marked `@Deprecated` as custom binary encodings will not be supported for Document ordinals in 9.x onwards (`SortedNumericDocValues` are used out-of-the-box instead).

+### 9.12.0: Indexing vectors with 8 bit scalar quantization is no longer supported but 7 and 4 bit quantization still work (GITHUB#13519)

+8 bit scalar vector quantization is no longer supported: it was buggy starting in 9.11 (GITHUB#13197).
+4 and 7 bit quantization are still supported.
+Existing (9.11) Lucene indices that previously used 8 bit quantization can still be read/searched but the results from `KNN*VectorQuery` are silently buggy.
+Further 8 bit quantized vector indexing into such (9.11) indices is not permitted, so your path forward if you wish to continue using the same 9.11 index is to index additional vectors into the same field with either 4 or 7 bit quantization (or no quantization), and ensure all older (9.11 written) segments are rewritten either via `IndexWriter.forceMerge` or `IndexWriter.addIndexes(CodecReader...)`, or reindexing entirely.